 FEATURED TOPIC: "FOOD ENVIRONMENT"

 Food Environment is a concept which expresses a wide-range of topics and system boundaries related food production, distribution and consumption.
-Students of Environmental Studies begin learning from the personal perspective – That is, how human relationships with the environment are most intimate in our choice of what we put into our bodies.
+Students learn from the personal perspective – That is, how human relationships with the environment are most intimate in our choice of what we put into our bodies.

 Class projects and presentations develop an understanding of personal and social food environments as we explore how the environment flows into us in the food we choose to eat.
 The topic expands through class discussion to include contemporary dimensions, such as sustainable, toxic, local, or regional food environments, including private and public food networks and food deserts.

 Intended learning outcomes include students gaining the ability to talk about personal and public health, diet and nutrition, and how personal choices and responsibility impact sustainability and the environment.